-I met my friend Megan when her son was around two-years old.
+I met my friend Moira when her son was around two-years old.

 We'd hang out on her porch and she would tell me where all the good restaurants in the neighbourhood were and I would tell her about drunken evenings out with friends.
 I was impressed with her domestic prowess and she was impressed with my reckless, unscheduled life.

 When she got to be around 37 weeks pregnant she asked me if I wouldn't mind being on call to run over to the house and watch her son before her mother could get there if she went into labour.
 I was honoured that she actually trusted me with her child and told her that it was doubtful that I would be needed in that much of a hurry.
 After all, women can be in labour for days.

 "Uh, well not me" Moira said.
 So I asked how long it took for her son to get here.
 "44 minutes" she replied.
 "You mean 44 minutes after you started pushing?"
 I tried to correct her.
 "No, 44 minutes from the time I thought something may be happening until he was here."

 She proceeded to tell me that she got up in the middle of the night thinking she had to go to the bathroom.
 She wiped and saw blood so she got worried and got dressed to go to the hospital.
 Then she had one pain and thought, "Oh man, this is it."
 Woke her husband up and got herself to the hospital.
 She had one more pain in the parking garage and felt like she needed to push but held off until she could get inside.
 The nurses heard her story and just rolled their eyes at the first-time-mother tale and admitted her.
 The moment she got in a bed she told the nurse she wanted to push so the nurse said, "go for it" and out came the baby.
 No pain.
 Just...here.